bmstu-iu9/refal-5-lambda/doc/historical/note003.en.md

 Recursive calls consistently overlook the entire view field (or the entire list free blocks).
-The classical implementation of an abstract refal machine on lists It is iterative and does not use recursive calls (recursive calls functions provides the structure of the view field), which is an advantage - there are no stack overflow errors (but at the same time memory overflow errors are possible).
+The classical implementation of an abstract refal machine on lists It is iterative and does not use recursive calls (recursive calls functions provide the structure of the view field), which is an advantage - there are no stack overflow errors (but at the same time memory overflow errors are possible).